 Media Forms and Set Texts

-• Magazines: Pride and GQ
+• Magazines: Vogue and GQ

 • Newspapers: The Sun and The Guardian

-• Print Advertisements: Quality Street and This Girl Can
+• Print Advertisements: Quality Street and This Girl Can (Changing to NHS 111 in 2025 /2026)

-• Radio: The Archers
+• Radio: The Archers (Changing to Desert Island Discs in 2025 /2026)

-• Film Industry: Spectre
+• Film Industry: No Time to Die

 Exam Component 2 topic (30%): Understanding Media Forms and Products